kavosh8/kavosh8.github.io/index.md

 ## Affiliation
+*   2025-Now:  Senior Research Scientist at Meta
+*   2024-2025: Senior Applied Scientist at Amazon

-*   2020-Now: Applied Scientist at Amazon
+*   2020-2024: Applied Scientist at Amazon
 *   2015-2020: PhD Student at Brown University <br> (Advisor: Michael Littman)
 *   2013-2015: Master's Student at the University of Alberta <br> (Advisor: Rich Sutton)
 *   2008-2013: Undergraduate student at the University of Tehran